 In an age where the Catholic Church was particularly intricately entangled in politics and geopolitics, the Orsini family produced no less than 34 cardinals and three popes.
 And then there were the family’s fiefdoms, conveniently spanning — and thus controlling — all the main routes to Rome from the north.

 But with power comes enemies.
 By the 15th century, it was time for some upgrades and the family fortified Castello Orsini so it could hold its own against the ever-advancing cannon warfare of the day.
-And 300-odd years later the castle was sold to other dynastic power-brokers, the Barberini and the Colonna (long-time, ‘hereditary enemies’ of the Orsini).
-To wander around this place is to trace the footsteps of some of medieval Italy’s most powerful families who owned this place some century or another.
+And 300-odd years later the castle was sold to other rival dynastic power-brokers, the Barberini and the Colonna (long-time ‘hereditary enemies’ of the Orsini).
+To wander around this place is to trace the footsteps of some of medieval Italy’s most powerful families, many of whom seemed to own this place some century or another.

 Owners in high places aren’t the castle’s only claim to fame, however.
 In another life, Castello Orsini also served as a hospital for pilgrims.
 And in the 1860s Garibaldi’s partisans clashed with papal forces here in the lead-up to Italian unification, as the first step in his failed bid to conquer Rome.